williamtfalch/tidal/README.md

 - Universal design
 - Use color theme for color management
 - Error handling
-- Handle situations where res includes more than 5 (limit) results with regard to artist search and album list
+- Handle pagination where res includes more than 5 results with regard to artist search and album list
+- Responsive css